Mortenaas-lyngby/BCG_capstone/README.md

 5. **BCG X SARIMA Model**: For Stock prediction, we analyse branches and product demand in a weekly and monthly basis.
 We achieve significant performance.

+**Additional Notebooks**: We explore other machine learning models (mainly boosting) and consolidate some analysis together to show the power of a combined approach based on customer segmentation, churn probability and associated monetary risk of losing that customer.

 ## Making it work!
 - Step 1 - notebooks/: Download the notebooks to your machine.
 - Step 2 - data/: create a data/ folder within the folder where you placed the notebooks.
 Toss the datasets there.